xuthus83/pigallery2/MANPAGE.md

         "Video": {
             "enabled": true,
             "//[supportedFormatsWithTranscoding]": [
-                "Video formats that are supported after transcoding (with the build-in ffmpeg support)."
+                "Video formats that are supported after transcoding (with the built-in ffmpeg support)."
             ],
             "supportedFormatsWithTranscoding": [
                 "avi",